Winter Olympics to showcase Italian venues and global tensions

 “I think initially we all thought, ‘Oh well, we’ll just have it be a little bit more dispersed because that’s more sustainable’.
 Yes, that is very true, but it has added additional complexities in the delivery of the Games,” the Zimbabwean said.

-Two of the new venues, the sliding centre in Cortina for the bobsleigh, skeleton and luge events and the main ice hockey arena in Milan have caused the most headaches.
+Two of the new venues, the sliding centre in Cortina for the bobsleigh, skeleton and luge events as well as the main ice hockey arena in Milan have caused the most headaches.

 The location of the sliding centre became a political hot potato after the IOC initially said those events would have to be held at existing sites in Switzerland or Austria.